 • DDA / DORS services providers

-• Support Brokers
+• Support brokers

 How does it work?

-• Navigate the application process,
+• Navigate the application processes

-• Educate on service definitions and practices of service delivery,
+• Educate on service definitions and practices of service delivery

-• Collaborate with stakeholders to develop best practices to improve transition process and practices.
+• Collaborate with stakeholders to develop best practices to improve transition process and practices

 Consultation sessions are designed to support informed choice:

-• Education on available state funded services
+• Education on available state-funded services

 • Support a person-centered plan approach